pypeaday/cronicle/README.md

-# Cron Job Monitor
+# Cronicle

-A web-based monitoring system for tracking and managing scheduled job executions and health checks.
+A modern, lightweight job monitoring system for tracking scheduled tasks and health checks.

 ## Features